-A bed bug was first encountered in the 11th century in Germany and it is believed that it originated in the Middle East.
-Bed bugs live with humans, their survival depends on our survival.
+A bed bug was first encountered in the 11th century in Germany, and it is believed that it originated in the Middle East.
+Bed bugs live with humans, and their survival depends on our survival.
 They typically survive on human blood only.
-This can be the biggest reason why bed bugs don’t spread or transmit disease to a human.
+It can be the biggest reason why bed bugs don't spread or transmit disease to a human.

-However bed bugs are not founded to transmit any kind of disease yet, but there are present some health risks associated with them.
-Bed bugs could be responsible for health issues from mild to serious.
+However, bed bugs are not founded to transmit any disease yet, but some health risks are present.
+Bed bugs could be responsible for health issues from mild to severe.

 How do bed bugs bite?

-Bed bugs are usually tended to bite on a human exposed area like the neck, hand, face, and legs.
-Bed bugs feed on our blood and this is the main reason they are found hiding at the place where we sit or sleep (like on sofa corner, bed cervix, bed corners, bed cracks).
-Bed bug mostly bites us at the time when we sleep or our body doesn’t have any moment for a while so that their bites won’t be noticed by anyone.
-Bed bugs are known to bite in series of 6-7 bites at a time.
+Bed bugs usually bite on a human's exposed area, like the neck, hand, face, and legs.
+It is because bed bugs feed on our blood, which is the main reason they hide at the place where we sit or sleep (like on sofa corners, bed cervix, bed corners, bed cracks).
+Bed bug mainly bites us when we sleep or our body doesn't have any moment for a while so that no one will notice their bites.
+Bed bugs bite in a series of 6-7 bites at a time.

-Bed bug bites aren’t poisonous; they are not even noticeable instantly.
-This is also the biggest reason why bed bug infestation is the hardest to find out about.
-Also, bed bug bites look-alike mosquito bites.
-The most common health issue which is related to bed bug bites is itching.
+Bed bug bites aren't poisonous; they are not even noticeable instantly.
+It can be why bed bug infestation is the hardest to discover.
+Also, bed bug bites look like mosquito bites.
+The most common health issue related to bed bug bites is itching.
 Bed bug bites often result in big red bumps or welts on the skin within a couple of days after they bite.
-In some people, the reaction may take up to a week or two, and for some bites won’t even react.
+In some people, the reaction may take up to a week or two, and bites won't even react for some.

-People infected with bed bug bites urge to itch the bite area which can cause skin damage and may lead to many other reactions also.
+People infected with bed bug bites urge to itch the bite area, which can cause skin damage and lead to many other reactions.
 Although taking care and controlling the urge to scratch can prevent serious causes.
-But still, if you find any persistent reaction on your body of bed bug bites you should consider consulting with the doctor.
+But still, if you find any persistent response on your body of bed bug bites, you should consider consulting with the doctor.

 Bed bug bites can disrupt your life.
-And one biggest disruptions is loss of sleep, which can lead to many other problems in your life.
-Like bad work performance, driving safety, which can be very dangerous and requires full attention.
+And one most significant disruptions is loss of sleep, which can lead to many other problems in your life, like lousy work performance and driving safety, which can be very dangerous and requires total attention.

-Their various method or way can use to prevent bedbugs from making an entrance to your homes.
+Various methods or ways can use to prevent bedbugs from making an entrance into your homes.

-One of the biggest points you should be careful about is if you stay overnight anywhere outside then it might opportunity to bed bug to relocate, so carefully check your sleep area and luggage if anyhow they get infested from a bed bug.
+One of the most significant points you should be careful about is if you stay overnight anywhere outside.
+It might be an opportunity for a bed bug to relocate, so carefully check your sleep area and luggage if they get infested by a bed bug.

 Related Why do Bed Bugs Come Back